obehr/phoniebox_hat/README.md

 # phoniebox_hat
 Raspberry Pi HAT for [RPi-Jukebox-RFID](https://github.com/MiczFlor/RPi-Jukebox-RFID)

 In 2021 I built a Raspberry PI based Jukebox with RFID reader (see [here](https://github.com/MiczFlor/RPi-Jukebox-RFID/discussions/1331#discussioncomment-433065)).
 I used a breadboard for buttons and LEDs, USB sound card, ground loop isolator, PAM8403 amplifier.
-To disconnect the Raspberry from its USB power bank supply on shutdown, I used the [OnOff SHIM](https://shop.pimoroni.com/products/onoff-shim) by Pimoroni.
+To disconnect the Raspberry from its USB power bank supply on shutdown, I used the awesome [OnOff SHIM](https://shop.pimoroni.com/products/onoff-shim) by Pimoroni.

 This is a Raspberry Pi HAT for the 40W GPIO header.
 It integrates all of those functions on a single custom PCB:
  - DAC (PCM5102a)